Keynote Addresses by Melvin Rogers

 Kim Garchar (Kent State University) will present on teaching the work of Josiah Royce.
 Garchar’s work focuses on ethical theory, clinical ethics, and American pragmatist philosophy.
 One of her key papers is titled “Sin, Sorrow and Suffering: A Roycean Response to These Deeper Tragedies of Life.”

 Maurice Hamington (Portland State University) will present on teaching the work of Jane Addams.
 Hamington’s work endeavors to provoke a different way of thinking about ethics by integrating feminist care theory, American pragmatism, and philosophies of embodiment.
 He has written extensively about care ethics.
 His books include The Social Philosophy of Jane Addams and Embodied Care.
 He was also editor of Feminist Interpretations of Jane Addams and co-editor of Contemporary Feminist Pragmatism.
+Click here to access readings for the Jane Addams session.

 Gregory Pappas (Texas A& M University) will present on teaching the work of John Dewey.
 Pappas works within the American Pragmatist and Latin American traditions in ethics and social-political philosophy.
 His most recent publication is Pragmatism in the Americas, a work on the philosophical connections between American Pragmatism and Latin American Philosophy.
 He is also the author of John Dewey’s Ethics: Democracy as Experience.

-Michel Raposa (Lehigh University) will present on teaching the work of Charles Peirce.
+Michael Raposa (Lehigh University) will present on teaching the work of Charles Peirce.
 Raposa’s research interests fall within the areas of modern western religious thought and the philosophy of religion.
 His books include Peirce’s Philosophy of Religion and Meditation and the Martial Arts.
 He is working on a book entitled Theosemiotic, an application of Peirce’s semiotic theory to certain issues in philosophical theology.

 Chris Voparil (Union Institute & University) will present on teaching the work of Richard Rorty.
 Voparil’s work bridges debates in philosophy and political theory around questions of democratic theory, ethics, social justice, and marginalized voices, using the American pragmatist tradition.
 He is the author of Richard Rorty: Politics and Vision, and co-editor of The Rorty Reader and Pragmatism and Justice.
+Click here to access readings for the Rorty session.